3d-pli/SLIX/README.md

 SLIXParameterGenerator -i ./Vervet1818_s0512_60um_SLI_090_Stack_1day.nii -o . --roisize 10 --direction
 ```

 The execution of both commands should take around one minute max.
 The resulting parameter maps will be downsampled.
-For full resolution parameter maps do not use the `roisize` option.
+To obtain full resolution parameter maps, do not use the `roisize` option.
 In this case, the computing time will be higher (around 25 times higher for the first example and 100 times higher for the second example).

 ### Resulting parameter maps